-↑ How we shop changes constantly, and retail is a fast-moving industry as organisations try to respond to - and predict customer demand and future trends.
+h How we shop changes constantly, and retail is a fast-moving industry as organisations try to respond to - and predict - customer demand and future trends.
+Technological adaptation that would normally have taken years occurred during the Covid-19 pandemic in a matter of months.

-A Online shopping was accelerated by lockdown, and now accounts for 30% of all purchases.
-Purchases of food, cleaning products, pet products, gym equipment, home office and home furnishings grew, but other areas like work and party clothing have had a large drop in sales, resulting in some High Street names closing.
+Online shopping was accelerated by lockdowns, with some areas booming, like purchases of food, cleaning products, pet products, gym equipment, home office and home furnishings; but other areas like work clothing declining in sales.

-Retail roles include sales, customer service and behindthe-scenes jobs such as buying, merchandising, stock control, logistics, accountancy, store operations and identifying trends.
+Retail roles include sales, customer service and behind-the- scenes jobs such as buying, merchandising, stock control, logistics, accountancy, store operations and identifying trends.
 Customer service, marketing and management skills are useful.

 ↑ This sector welcomes young people, who can then progress through on-the-job training or apprenticeships.
-Some students combine study with part-time work in supermarket retail.
+Some students combine study with part-time work in areas like supermarket retail.

-Employing 42,000, retail is a significant sector here with large shopping centres, smaller boutique areas like St Martins and market towns with attractive shopping offers.
-During lockdown there was a trend to shop more locally.
+Employing 46,615, retail is a significant sector here with large shopping centres, smaller boutique areas like St Martins and market towns with attractive shopping offers.
+There is a trend to shop more locally.

-Next, Joules and Dunelm have their headquarters here.
+\uparrow Next, Joules , Topps Tiles, Watches of Switzerland and Dunelm have their headquarters here.

-↑ Many store based independant shops adapted to sell online during lockdown, and offered personal delivery services.
+Many store based independant shops have adapted to sell online and offer personal delivery services.